davsec-teaching/ecs160-f25/homework/Homework-2.md

 3. For the issues in that repo, invoke Microservice A to summarize them.
 Let's call this `IssueList1`.
 4. Load the `.c` files, specified in `selected_repo.dat`, in that repo and invoke Microservice B to get the list of bugs in it.
 Let's call this `IssueList2`.
 5. Send both `IssueList1` and `IssueList2` to Microservice C and print the set of issues that it says are common - that the LLM identified it from the source code AND it was mentioned in a GitHub Issue.
-6. In `ANALYSIS.md` discuss the results.
-Note: You CAN NOT use LLMs to generate or edit the contents in `ANALYSIS.md`.
+6. In `ANALYSIS.md` discuss the results---in particular, try to answer the question: could the LLM detect any bug also reported as a GitHub issue?
+Note that there is no "correct" answer here.
+Also, note: You CAN NOT use LLMs to generate or edit the contents in `ANALYSIS.md`.
 If you choose to, you can also provide a `README.md` file with any instructions.
 You may use LLMs to generate the content for the `README.md` file because it won't be graded.

 ### Part E. Testing
 1. Provide automatic tests.